marbetschar/MLOps_Labs/project/create_group.md

 ## Redeem Credits

-To use GCP resources you will need to redeem your groups vouchers and link the credits to your project.
+To use GCP resources you will need to redeem your group's vouchers and link the credits to your project.

 1. Open [https://console.cloud.google.com/edu](https://console.cloud.google.com/edu) to get to the credit application.
 1. Verify that you are logged in with the right accound and enter your voucher.
 Click `Accept and Continue` to redeem it. **_Note:_** you will need to repeat this process for every voucher.